 There is a Hotkey toggle available for each of these functions.

-3. Nudges

-You can nudge EDL entries by small amounts left/right (earlier/later in the EDL) or up/down (to different Streams without changing in and out times and so maintaining sync):
+3. Nudge them by small amounts left/right (earlier/later in the EDL) or up/down (to different Streams without changing in and out times and so maintaining sync):